Henry Bell Van Rensselaer: Personal life

-Van Rensselaer died of typhoid fever in Cincinnati, Ohio shortly before the end of the War.
+Van Rensselaer died of typhoid fever in Cincinnati, Ohio, shortly before the end of the War.
 He was interred in the Grace Episcopal Churchyard, in Jamaica, Queens in New York City.

 Descendants

 Through his son, John King Van Rensselaer, he was the grandfather of John Alexander Van Rensselaer (b.
 1872), who married Helen F. Galindo in 1896, and who was arrested in 1908 for attempting to extort $5,000 from his mother.

-Through his granddaughter, Julia Floyd Delafield, Henry was the great-grandfather of Floyd Crosby (1899–1985), himself the father of musician David Crosby.
+Through his granddaughter, Julia Floyd Delafield, Henry was the great-grandfather of Floyd Crosby (1899–1985), himself the father of musician David Crosby (1941-2023).

+Through his daughter, Elizabeth Van Rensselaer Waddington, Henry was the great grandfather of actress Jane Wyatt (1910-2006).